DevExpress/devextreme-vue/README.md

 ## <a name="api-reference"></a>API Reference ##

-DevExtreme Vue components are similar to the [DevExtreme JavaScript API](http://js.devexpress.com/Documentation/ApiReference/) but use Vue syntax for specifying widget options, subscribing to events and custom template declaration.
+The complete list of components and their APIs are described in the [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).

 ## <a name="component-configuration"></a>Component Configuration ##

 ###  <a name="component-option"></a>Set Component Option ###

 - A constant string value (for example, the Button [text](http://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#text)):

  ```html